Easy, sandy trails through pine barrens and around cranberry bogs with views of Cedar Creek and Mill Pond Reservoir.

 Also explore the Village buildings from the early 20th-century cranberry industry in New Jersey.

-4.0 mile.
+4.0 miles.
 Flat, easy, packed sand woods roads.
 Trails are unblazed and only named on the trail map.

 - Longer: On the map there is also a note of “to Lacey Road 2.5 miles”, so there is an option of doing an out-and-back on that too.